Science Lab Workstation Concepts: Understanding Laboratory Design, Equipment, and Safety

 Conclusion

-With the growth of biotechnology, environmental research, and pharmaceutical development, laboratories are becoming more advanced and technology-driven.
-Automation, digital data systems, and smart monitoring tools are transforming traditional laboratory setups into efficient research environments.
+As industries like biotechnology and pharmaceuticals continue to grow, laboratories are becoming more advanced and technology-driven.
+Automation, digital systems, and smart monitoring tools are transforming traditional setups.